wufanxiaozi/logseq/pages/hls__2015_Mynard_Valen-Sendstad_A_unified_method_for_estimating_pressure_losses_at_vascular_junctions_-_PRESSURE_1645787957308_0.md

   hl-page:: 1
   ls-type:: annotation
   id:: 6218e7a4-6c30-4623-8cab-b88de23433ca
-- ontinuities in simu-lated waveforms were avoided by extending Bassettet al.’s control volume-based method to incorporate a‘pseudodatum’ supplier branch, an imaginary effective vessel containing all inflow to the junction.
+- Discontinuities in simu-lated waveforms were avoided by extending Bassettet al.’s control volume-based method to incorporate a‘pseudodatum’ supplier branch, an imaginary effective vessel containing all inflow to the junction.
 Energyexchange between diverging flow streams was also accounted for empirically.
-Th ls-type:: annotation hl-page:: 1 id:: 6218e7ea-fc43-4a52-a258-1097833c5f85
+Th hl-page:: 1 ls-type:: annotation id:: 6218e7ea-fc43-4a52-a258-1097833c5f85
 - similar models have been applied to study flow in airways [12–14]. hl-page:: 1